Truly-Integrated-Computing/F7-GithubTemplateScripts/README.md

 <!-- ROADMAP -->
 ## Roadmap

-See the [Project Board]() for a list of milestones, features, and known issues).
+See the [Asana Board]() for a list of milestones, features, and known issues).

 <!-- CONTRIBUTING -->
 ## Branch Workflow

-Contributions are what make the open source community such an amazing place to be learn, inspire, and create.
-Any contributions you make are **greatly appreciated**.
+Fathom 7 Digital Studios utilizes the [GitFlow]() methodology for branch workflows.
+The basic workflow is as follows:

 1. Clone the Project
 2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)